60 Best Healthy Memorial Day Recipes

 Enjoy a classic Chicago dog at home with our easy-to-make recipe.
 Remember, no ketchup!

 Get our recipe for Chicago Hot Dogs.

 These tasty burger bites deliver some huge flavor for a truly mini caloric price tag.
 They're great for appetizers, snacks, or even as the main event!

 Sea Bass Packet

-Why more people don't cook food in packets is one of the culinary world's great mysteries.
-Not only is it one of the healthiest, easiest ways to cook fish, chicken, and vegetables, but the abundance of flavorful steam trapped inside the packet means your food will still be delicious, even if you overcook it.
-Plus, there are no pots or pans to clean—just toss the foil in the trash and move on.
+Why more people don't cook food in packets is one of the culinary world's many mysteries.
+Not only is it one of the healthiest, easiest ways to cook chicken, fish, and vegetables, but the abundance of flavorful steam trapped inside the packet means your food will still be delicious—even if you overcook it.
+Plus, there are no pots or pans to clean—toss the foil in the trash, and move on.